revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export class Focus<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaServer.Field> {
+export class Focus<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaField<BCS>> {
     // Warning: (ae-forgotten-export) The symbol "CanvasManager" needs to be exported by the entry point public-api.d.ts
     // Warning: (ae-forgotten-export) The symbol "ViewLayout" needs to be exported by the entry point public-api.d.ts
     //